shapeshed/jekyll.shapeshed.com/_posts/2006-09-19-creating_captioned_images_in_photoshop.md

 ``` html
 <img src="/images/yourimage.jpg" alt="A picture of a Merry Go Round with text reading Your Text Here" alt="A picture of a Merry Go Round with text reading Your Text Here" width="502" height="314" />
 ```

-![A picture of a Merry Go Round with text reading Your Text Here][4]

 Captioned images are very effective but should be used sparingly in order not to hinder the accessibility and search engine optimisation of your site.

 ![The Finished Image][5]